mitin001/blog/2025/12/13/mcgill.ca-bs.md

 When you bullshit someone enough, they will stop looking for the truth.
 A society that drowns in bullshit will not have any certainty of anything.
 It will become cynical and easy to control.

-## Does telling a lie making someone a liar?
+## Does telling a lie make someone a liar?

 Not necessarily, argues St. Augustine.